 Deploy, scale, and migrate applications seamlessly across multiple hybrid data centers.
 Cisco Application Policy Infrastructure Controller (APIC) provides single—click access to all Cisco ACI fabric information, enabling network automation, programmability, and centralized management.
 Integrate virtual and physical workloads in a programmable, multihypervisor fabric to build a multi service cloud data center.
 Smoothly transition from a traditional data center to SDN with a common, policy—enforced approach.
 Migrate to Cisco ACI and build on your existing Cisco NX—OS infrastructure.

-The Cisco Intercloud Fabric And Hybrid Cloud installation documentation and videos go a long way to get you started, however I wanted to provide a bit more information to help you prepare for Cisco Intercloud Fabric installation, configuration and connection to either Amazon AWS or Microsoft Azure or both.
+The Cisco Intercloud Fabric And Hybrid Cloud installation documentation and videos go a long way to get you started, however I wanted to provide a bit more information to help you prepare for Cisco Intercloud Fabric installation, configuration and connection to either AWS or Azure or both.
 First you’ll need an account at the cloud provider; the account needs and capabilities are different for each provider.
-Amazon AWS—standard AWS account, account policy requirements.
+Amazon AWS — standard AWS account, account policy requirements.

-You will need full Amazon EC2 access policy, full AWS S3 access policy—if you are going to deploy Microsoft Windows images, full Amazon AWS Marketplace—if you are going to deploy Intercloud Cisco Fabric Router, and to deploy the Intercloud Fabric Router in Amazon AWS Market place you will need to accept the terms for the image.
-Cisco Intercloud Fabric Router and Cisco Intercloud Fabric Firewall are not yet deployable in Microsoft Azure, download the presentation on Cisco’s website for a step by step guide to getting an AWS or Azure account.
-Cisco Intercloud Fabric And Hybrid Cloud—Cloud Access Keys.
+You will need full Amazon EC2 access policy, full AWS S3 access policy — if you are going to deploy Windows images, full AWS Marketplace — if you are going to deploy Intercloud Cisco Fabric Router, and to deploy the Intercloud Fabric Router in Amazon AWS Market place you will need to accept the terms for the image.
+Cisco Intercloud Fabric Router and Cisco Intercloud Fabric Firewall are not yet deployable in Azure, download the presentation on Cisco’s website for a step by step guide to getting an AWS or Azure account.
+Cisco Intercloud Fabric And Hybrid Cloud — Cloud Access Keys.

 Cisco ISE transforms the network from a simple conduit for data into a security enforcer that accelerates the time to detection and time to resolution of threats.
 The Cisco pxGrid (Platform Exchange Grid) is an open, scalable, and IETF standards driven data sharing and threat control platform.
 Now your multiple security products can work together.
 With Cisco pxGrid, security operations teams can also automate to get answers and contain threats faster.